Academic Catalogs

 Course Objectives

-• 4.
-Demonstrate advanced ability to voice for a deaf consumer using consecutive interpreting.
+• 2.
+Produce a voice interpretation at an advanced level for a Deaf consumer using consecutive interpreting.

-• 5.
-Demonstrate advanced ability to voice for a deaf consumer using simultaneous interpreting.
+• 3.
+Produce a voice interpretation at an advanced level for a Deaf consumer using simultaneous interpreting.

 Lecture Content